azafrak/Zara-Product-Stock-Tracking/README.md

 The API TOKEN of your telegram bot will be written where TELEGRAM API = is written.
 The CHAT ID of the user in Telegram will be written where CHAT ID = is written.

-url = (the link of the product will be written in this field) TELEGRAM API ''= (the API TOKEN of your telegram bot will be written) CHAT ID = '' (user CHAT ID in telegram will be written.)
+url = (the link of the product will be written in this field).
+TELEGRAM API ''= (the API TOKEN of your telegram bot will be written).
+CHAT ID = '' (user CHAT ID in telegram will be written.)

 The elements that control the body number and stock information are specified in the project.